 Finally, there was my first Sound of Music reference for this leg of the trip when I wrote that my answer to Shlomit’s second question about what we were most anticipating should have been that “before we left Salzburg I’d have learned how to solve a problem like Maria.”
 So, of course, the song is How Do You Solve a Problem Like Maria?

-Good Morning Life – I chose this song by Joseph Meyer and Robert I. Allen because of it’s upbeat nature and since Mozart was both leading off the morning and ending the day.
+Good Morning Life – I chose this song by Joseph Meyer and Robert I Allen because of it’s upbeat nature and since Mozart was both leading off the morning and ending the day.
 I could feel nothing but upbeat.
 Here’s Dean Martin singing it.

 Light of a Clear Blue Morning – It might not have been particularly clear or blue but it was still morning and every now and then the world just needs some Dolly Parton.

-Unexpected Vienna and A Little Night Music – This isn’t a refence to Sondheim’s show (since there’s no song by that name in it) but rather to one of Mozart’s most familiar compositions – Eine Kleine Nachtmusik which the Mozart Quartet played for us that night in the Sala Terrana at the Ordenskirche.
+Unexpected Vienna and A Little Night Music – This isn’t a reference to Sondheim’s show (since there’s no song by that name in it) but rather to one of Mozart’s most familiar compositions – Eine Kleine Nachtmusik which the Mozart Quartet played for us that night in the Sala Terrana at the Ordenskirche.
 Here it’s played by the Vienna Philharmonic conducted by Karl Böhm.

 All we are saying… Prompted by the surprise of what I learned at the Military History Museum about Baroness Bertha von Suttner I thought John Lennon’s Give Peace a Chance was the only appropriate choice.

-This post also contains a somewhat obtuse refence in one of the headers, “Stompin with Prince Eugene of Savoy”.
+This post also contains a somewhat obtuse reference in one of the headers, “Stompin with Prince Eugene of Savoy”.
 Of course it has nothing to do with anything in or related to the post but was simply a chance to bring Benny Goodman into the mix with Stompin’ at the Savoy.

 He said, “The woman piaba…” This one’s kind of tricky but I think definitely appropriate because of the correspondence between Einstein and Freud.
-And I defy you to find a song that cites them both that’s not The Man Piaba by Harry Belafonte and Jack N. Rollins and if you do, I shall bow to you.
+And I defy you to find a song that cites them both that’s not The Man Piaba by Harry Belafonte and Jack N Rollins and if you do, I shall bow to you.

 A day for Applause This is quite specific.
 Pay attention to one particular verse of Lady Gaga’s Applause.